Ferro rods are nearly ubiquitous among preppers and outdoorsmen, and feature prominently in all kinds of DIY and off-the-shelf survival kits.

-Building skill to use a ferro rod correctly has another effect on this lifespan: if you’re practicing with your ferro rod regularly, you’ll be striking it over and over again to build up the necessary muscle memory to do it in the dark and whether you are soaking wet or chilled to the bone.
+Building the skill to use a ferro rod correctly has another effect on this lifespan: if you’re practicing with your Ferro rod regularly, you’ll be striking it over and over again to build up the necessary muscle memory to do it in the dark and whether you are soaking wet or chilled to the bone.

 Compared to a normal use schedule, practice can rapidly wear down even hardened ferro rods fast.

 While most people are never in any danger of wearing out a ferro rod in practice alone you can significantly reduce its life through regimented practice.

 Keep that in mind if you’re practicing with a ferro rod and putting it back in your kit; it may start out “low on gas” in an emergency!